Dymoxz/Egg-Sellent_Factuur/README.md

 > Stuur mij een bericht of maak een pull request

 ## TO DO
-> 1. Er voor zorgen dat je je account op kan slaan, i.p.v. elke keer in moeten voeren
-> 2. Mogelijk meerdere accounts op kunnen slaan(?)
-> 3. Heel misschien een web app maken
+> 1. Omzetten in een webapp